med-rezzouq/my-Css-Utility-Framework-boilerplate/README.md

 ## Description
 - this is a Css utility framework made from scratch using sass files which are compiled using the builder laravel-mix (a layer above webpack)

-- IT can be easly implemented and you can your own classes.
+- IT can be easly implemented and you can add more of your own classes.